JULIELab/DeBAC/README.md

 ## Availability

 According to Twitter’s [Developer Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy) we are not allowed to provide downloadable datasets of Twitter Content.
-Instead, we provide a complete [list of Tweets IDs](tweets-meta.tsv) and [Python scripts](download_tweets.py) which can be used to download the content of these Tweets via Twitter API.
+Instead, we provide a complete list of Tweets IDs([tweets-meta.tsv](tweets-meta.tsv)) and Python scripts([download_tweets.py](download_tweets.py)) which can be used to download the content of these Tweets via Twitter API.
 In this way, you can reconstruct DeBAC on your local computer.
 The only requirement is to apply for a [Twitter Developer account](https://developer.twitter.com/).

-## Publikation
+## Publication

 Duan, Tinghui; Buechel, Sven; Hahn, Udo (2020): "Romantik" im aktuellen parteipolitischen Diskurs auf Twitter.
 In: [*DHd2020.
 Spielräume – Digital Humanities zwischen Modellierung und Interpretation*](https://dhd2020.de/).
 Paderborn, Germany, March 2-6, 2020. [[Poster](https://github.com/JULIELab/DeBAC/raw/master/DHd2020/Poster_dhd2020.pdf)]